 - Point to major new policy documents and developments which are of general interest to the group (such as a new maritime security strategy).

-You can subsrcibe to the emailing list for maritime security research here.
+You can subscribe to the mailing list for maritime security research here.

 Subscribe and follow us on Twitter

 By subscribing to the blog we will send you regular updates.
-Follow us on Twitter @ to engage directly with us.
+Follow us on Twitter @piracystudies to engage directly with us.